svindalb/migrateVMtoWin365/docs/README.md

 Replace the example GUID with the intended tenant. `-TenantId` validates before UI startup, prepopulates and locks the tenant field, and enforces that tenant in the engine for subscription detection, Azure/Graph connection and journal loading.
 Cached sessions in another organization cannot override it.
 It does **not** sign in automatically, switch subscriptions implicitly, grant access, or bypass consent/Conditional Access.
 Without the parameter, enter the tenant in the UI as before.
 Open a new instance to change a startup-locked tenant.

 Use your organization's normal script-signing/execution-policy process.
-The launcher does **not** bypass execution policy, request elevation, or automatically sign in.
-Windows PowerShell 5.1, Linux and macOS are not supported by this UI.
+The launcher does **not** bypass execution policy, request elevation, or automatically sign in. **Windows PowerShell 5.1, Linux and macOS are not supported by this UI**.

 ### Automatic log and recovery journal